 Workers on offshore rigs, platforms, and vessels and on inland tugs and barges are continuously surrounded by combustible materials.
 Fires and/or explosions can occur when ventilation systems fail, when fuel is not properly stored, when vessels collide or strike underwater obstacles, and under many other circumstances.
 The injuries that result from these incidents can be catastrophic, and often fatal.
 The mechanism of how these incidents occurred and who is to blame requires extensive knowledge of maritime law and the maritime industry, but also often requires a strong technical background in science and engineering to appropriately investigate the cause.

-Being struck by a falling or flying object is one of the most common injuries in the maritime world, especially on oil rigs, drill ships, crane barges and any multi-level vessel, most of which are by necessity.
+Being struck by a falling or flying object is one of the most common types of offshore accidents in the maritime world, especially on oil rigs, drill ships, crane barges and any multi-level vessel, most of which are by necessity.
 Heavy machinery and support structures that break loose or aren’t secured correctly have the potential to injure anyone on deck.

 Ship decks and oil rigs are treacherous places to work, especially in bad weather.
 Wet surfaces often cause workers to slip and fall, suffering serious injury.
 Other accidents that are common include falls due to corroded walkways, loose welds on stairways, and falls from ladders or ledges without handrails.